Skip to Main Content

 Citators

-The two main tools for US citation analysis are Shepards Citations and Keycite and the generic name for the process is often known as “Shepardizing”.
-The system is completely different from the British equivalent and consists of numerical tables arranged by source citation.
-As an example: if you have a case reported at 263 S E 2d 391, you look up that citation in the Shepards South Eastern Reporter Citations volume and find a column of the citations for cases which have considered your case.
-Various superscript codes indicate what treatment was given by the citing case (followed, distinguished etc.)
+Citation analysis was formerly done with print versions of Shepard’s Citations and West KeyCite.
+The system was completely different from the British equivalent and consisted of numerical tables arranged by source citation.
+As an example: if you had a case reported at 263 S.E.
+2d 391, you looked up that citation in the Shepards South Eastern Reporter Citations volume and found a column of the citations for cases which had considered your case.
+Various superscript codes indicated what treatment was given by the citing case (followed, distinguished etc.).

-IALS only holds historic print sets up to 1994 relating to the law report series we subscribe to.
+IALS only holds historic Shepard’s print sets up to 1994 relating to the law reporter series we subscribed to.

 Encyclopaedias, dictionaries & form books